mgamio/blog/_posts/2022-03-09-uml-diagrams-for-java-developers.markdown

 As entrepreneurs, we usually pay for costly advertisements to promote our products.
 We can create a little application to make our ads, promote them as printed flyers, and reduce our investments in ads.

 Every developer can abstract the main components from a user requirement differently.
-To have a standard UML notation helps to eliminate ambiguities about the requirements from the beginning.
+Having a standard UML notation helps to eliminate ambiguities about the requirements from the beginning.
 I want to show you how to translate business requirements into technical solutions with this use case.

 ## User requirement